 How To Soundproof A Home Office With DIY Ideas

-In recent times it has become more of a necessity to work from home.
-That change can bring the need for a quiet place to really be able to focus on the work at hand versus the usual functions of home.
-Soundproofing can be very important when other people are occupying the space and you need to be on a conference call or even listen to lectures or seminars.
-The objective of the home office is to create a work environment, in the home, and soundproofing is one of the most important qualities to this objective.
-Below we’ll share some creative ways to soundproof a home office with DIY ideas.
+Recently, it has become more of a necessity to work from home.
+That change can bring the need for a quiet place to really be able to focus on the work at hand, versus the usual functions of home.
+Soundproofing can be very important when other people are occupying the space and you need to be on a conference call or listen to lectures or seminars.
+The objective of the home office is to create a work environment in the home, and soundproofing is one of the most important qualities for this objective.
+Below, we’ll share some creative ways to soundproof a home office with DIY ideas.

 How to Soundproof Your Home Office

-To soundproof a home office the first thing that you need is to select the room you will be using.
-This room needs to be completely dedicated to being the office, not a bedroom, a kitchen, or living room, but should be 100% an office only.
+The first step in soundproofing a home office is to select the room you will be using.
+This room must be completely dedicated to the office, not a bedroom, kitchen, or living room, but 100% an office only.

-The room needs to have a door that can fully close, and even lock if you are in a home with nosey roommates.
+The room needs a door that can close and lock if you are in a home with nosy roommates.
 This is also important so private work information does not escape the room to other people in the home.
-In theory the home office should be equivalent of you leaving the home like usual, as you will be โat workโ during the time you spend in the home office.
+In theory, the home office should be equivalent to you leaving the home like usual, as you will be ‘at work’ during the time you spend in the home office.

 Add Carpet

-Choosing a carpeted room for the home office flooring can be very useful for sound absorbing.
-With a hard flooring the sound from inside the room bounces around creates echoes that could interfere with phone or video conferencing.
+Choosing a carpeted room for the home office can be very useful for sound absorption.
+With hard flooring, sound from inside the room bounces around, creating echoes that could interfere with phone or video conferencing.

 For larger rooms, putting the rugs near the area where you will be speaking and projecting noise is best, as well as near any doors or windows you fear unwanted noise will enter or exit the space. – interior designer Savannah.